Easdale: Etymology

-Geography and Geology
+Geography and geology

 1925 Ordnance Survey map of the Firth of Lorn.
 Easdale is to the north just east of the centre line.

 Easdale lies in the Firth of Lorn little more than 200 m west of the shores of the island of Seil.
 Mull is some 5 km to the north west.
-A scattering of islands, large and small, lie to the south including Luing, Belnahua and the Garvellachs.
+A scattering of islands, large and small, lie to the south, including Luing, Belnahua and the Garvellachs.
 The highest point on Easdale is only 38 metres above sea level but offers commanding views in all directions.

-The Easdale Slates were created in the Ordovician period about 440 million years ago.
-The rock is blue-black in colour, contains significant quantities of iron pyrites and features a ripple that distinguishes it from slates found in Wales and Cornwall.
+The Easdale Slates were created in the Ordovician period about 445 million years ago.
+The rock is blueish-black in colour, contains significant quantities of iron pyrites and features a ripple that distinguishes it from slates found in Wales and Cornwall.
 The slate beds are tilted at an angle of circa 45 degrees.

 History

 In the 7th century the Cenél Loairn kindred controlled what is today known as Lorn in the kingdom of Dalriada.
 It has been suggested that nearby Seil may be the Innisibsolian referred to in the Chronicle of the Kings of Alba, which records a victory of the Scots over a Viking force during the time of Donald II in the 9th century.
 However, it is likely that Easdale would have become part of the Norse Kingdom of the Isles either at this time or shortly thereafter.
 Following the 1266 Treaty of Perth the Hebrides were returned to Scottish control and eventually the island became part of the Netherlorn estates of the Breadalbane family (a branch of Clan Campbell).

 The Firth of Lorn in Blaeu's 1654 Atlas Novus based on Timothy Pont's earlier survey.
 The positioning of Easdale and surrounding islets is notional.
 North is at right.